rachelmoonstar/Auto-eD/paper.md

 # Content
 The content available in the [Auto-eD package](https://github.com/lindseysbrown/Auto-eD) contains a software package capable of performing automatic differentiation for a function and visualizing this calculation in a table and graphs.
-Additionally, the `Auto-eD` package content contains a unit consisting of four learning module for teaching automatic differentiation through an easily-accessible web application based on this software.
+Additionally, the `Auto-eD` package content contains a unit consisting of four learning modules for teaching automatic differentiation through an easily-accessible web application based on this software.

 This unit provides content for students at three different levels of experience.
 Advanced students, familiar with both coding